suryamurugan/race-au/COPY_PASTE_PREVENTION.md

 When users attempt restricted actions:

+- "Copying is disabled during challenges"
+- "Cutting is disabled during challenges"
-- "Copy and paste is disabled during challenges"
+- "Select all is disabled during challenges"
 - "Right-click is disabled during challenges"
-- Custom messages for specific violations
+- "Developer tools access is disabled during challenges"

+**Note:** No paste restrictions - users can paste freely

 ### Visual Indicators